Committees' Congressional Handbook

-Ordinary and necessary expenses related to drug testing, in accordance with the committee's written drug testing program, are reimbursable.
+Ordinary and necessary expenses related to drug testing, in accordance with the Committee's written drug testing program, are reimbursable.

 Offices should consult with the Office of House Employment Counsel at x57075 when establishing drug-testing policies.

 Ordinary and necessary expenses related to filling employment vacancies are reimbursable.

-Members and employees of a committee may be reimbursed for food and beverage expenses incidental to an official meeting that includes persons who are not Members or employees of the House.
+Members and employees of a Committee may be reimbursed for food and beverage expenses incidental to an official meeting that includes person(s) who are not Members or employees of the House.